Best home solar battery systems: 2026 Guide

 Federal battery rebate

 The Australian government introduced a solar battery rebate in July 2025.
-The rebate reduces the cost of installing a battery significantly, by up to 30% in some instances.
+Updated in May 2026, the rebate reduces the cost of installing a battery by around 25%.

-The rebate value is set to decrease slightly from May 1 2026 and then again from January 2027.
+The rebate value is set to decrease again every 6 months starting from January 2027.

 Value of the battery rebate